Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/11/22
+Forgot to add a daily update yester day.
+I added two simple ph programs under practice.
+Today, I have added an old tic-tac-toe game from college that I could never get to work corretly because I did not know enought CSS or JavaScript at the time.
+I'll be redoing it over the next couple of days.
+It will be one of my portfolio projects.
+Plus, I hate unfinished projects.

 6/8/22
 Why, hello, welcome!
 Yesterday and today I dived into studying PHP.
 And I'll do some more before I am done for the night.
 I made some major cosmetic adjustments to my website.
 I have a colore palette now.
 And a font, from google fonts.
 I switched my icons from font-awesome to devicon, unfortunatly they do not have an @ sign.
 I sorted some of my sass files into partials as well, which is much easier to maintain.